adams-okode/spring-boot-ussd-demo/doc.md

 ```
 ## Session Handling

-This tutorial is tightly coupled to Africa's talking hence session management depends heavily on the ***sessionId*** Param provided to the callback.
-We therefore need to store the session Id
-to enable us track and destroy the session accordingly.
-Caching is extremely important at this point as it will allow faster storage and retreival of the active sessions.
+This tutorial is tightly coupled to Africa's talking USSD provision, hence session management depends heavily on the ***sessionId*** Param provided to the callback registerd for the serviceCode.
+We inturn need to store the session Id to enable us track and destroy the session accordingly from the API end.
+Caching becomes extremely important at this point as it will allow faster storage and retreival of the active sessions.
-The cache layer for this particular tutorial will rely heavily on redis,
+The cache layer for this particular tutorial will be implemented on redis.
+Let's start by configuring everrything needed by Redis to handle the session form the application end.

-1. Create  @[redis labs](https://redislabs.com/try-free/) account and deploy a redis instance
+1. Create  @[redis labs](https://redislabs.com/try-free/) account and deploy a free redis instance
 2. Setting Up application configurations
     ```java
     @Configuration
     @ConfigurationProperties(prefix = "decoded")